Balkans: Macedonia, Greece & Bulgaria

 DAY 10: Today we cycle into Greece!
 A morning shuttle takes us to Lake Dojran where we’ll start biking along its shores.
 You should see cormorants and egrets along the way as we cross the border.
 We’ll stop for coffee and delicious Greek baked goods before continuing on to lunch.
 We’ll fill our water bottles at a natural spring and then end our ride at Lake Kerkina.
 We’ll head back into Macedonia for our overnight.
 33 miles – 4 hours.

 DAY 11: We’ll have a hearty breakfast this morning to get ready to head to our fourth country of the tour – Bulgaria!
 We’ll start on a bike path, cycle through our last Macedonian villages and then cross the border as we head toward the town of Melnik.
 It’s considered the smallest city in Bulgaria and is classified as an architectural reserve, as 96 of its buildings are cultural monuments.
-It is also nestled among beautiful limestone pyramids.
-It’s a longer ride today, but you can always shuttle over parts of it.
-55 miles – 7 hours.
+29 miles – 4 hours.

 DAY 12: We’ll get the chance to explore these pyramids after breakfast this morning with a short hike.
 Once back at the hotel, we’ll change into our cycling clothes for our last bike ride as we head toward the spa region of Bulgaria and the town of Sandanski.
 Your afternoon is free to explore the town or to luxuriate in the thermal waters at our 5-star hotel.
 We’ll enjoy our last dinner of the tour together this evening.
 14 miles – 3 hours.